Sanders' High School Reader

 [personal profile] marycatelli posting in [community profile] book_love

-Spoilers ahead for the earlier volume.
+Spoilers ahead for the earlier volumes.

 Read more... )